iQ Tests

 Demonstration of percussion and piano writing in one or both pieces is preferred if possible

-Score submissions are NOT limited to traditional Western notation; other visual representations are acceptable, and questions about this can be emailed to Matt Keown at matt@icarusquartet.org
+Score submissions are NOT limited to traditional Western notation; other visual representations are acceptable, and questions about this can be emailed to Max Hammond at max@icarusquartet.org

 Prizes